 Heavy eyelids, or those with excess hanging skin, not only give the look of being overly tired but also may interfere with vision.
-Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon, performs blepharoplasty on people living in Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi who have excess skin on their eyelids and want a more refreshed expression.
+Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon, performs blepharoplasty on people living in Southern Mississippi, Louisiana and Alabama who have excess skin on their eyelids and want a more refreshed expression.

 What is Blepharoplasty